hallgaeuer/SmartBuff/README.md

 # SmartBuff
-WoW 1.12.1 addon, updated for TurtleWoW.
+WoW 1.12.1 addon, based on https://github.com/Lexiebean/SmartBuff.
 Automatically buff self/party/raid.
 Highly customisable.

+Contains the following custom adjustments for a non public server I'm playing on:

+* Added buff 'Fear Ward' for Shaman, Druid and Paladin classes
+* Removed reagent requirement for group buffs

+These adjusments may only work with the english 1.12 client.

 ![SmartBuff](https://github.com/Lexiebean/SmartBuff/raw/main/Preview.png)